GuLinux/AstroPhoto-Plus/README.md

 ### Prerequisites

-Right now using docker is the preferred way of using INDI-Lite due to the very minimal amount of dependencies required.
+Right now using docker is the preferred way of using StarQueW due to the very minimal amount of dependencies required.

  - Install `docker` and `docker-compose`.
 Please refer to your distribution documentations on the installation procedure, or docker official pages at [https://docs.docker.com/install/](https://docs.docker.com/install/) and [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/).